EVERY LIFE COUNTS

 Our plan is to attack the problem of euthanasia by providing support in a variety of ways to both local shelters and to the community at large.
 Our initial focus will be on:

-- Implementing a program in partnership with the non-profit organization, Operation S.O.S., to provide free spay/neutering of pit bulls and mixed breeds in low income areas.
+- Implementing a program in partnership with other non-profit organizations to provide free spay/neutering services in low income areas.

 - Working with the non-profit Pegasus Foundation to support a collaborative TNVR program for feral cats in the 4 counties that make up the Treasure Coast.